-The Illinois Workforce Innovation Board (IWIB) in partnership with state agencies and stakeholders provides strategic leadership in the alignment of the workforce development system, including employment, training, education, human services and other programs, including Registered Apprenticeships and career and technical education.
+As described in the response under Section III.a.1., the Illinois Workforce Innovation Board (IWIB) in partnership with state agencies and stakeholders provides strategic leadership in the alignment of the workforce development system, including employment, training, education, human services and other programs, including Registered Apprenticeships and career and technical education.
 The Interagency Work Group provides operational leadership and alignment across these programs as well.
 This team has built on and has integrated current state and regional planning initiatives and resources of the state agency partners that administer the required Workforce Innovation and Opportunity Act (WIOA) programs, including the economic development arm of the Illinois Department of Commerce and Economic Opportunity (Commerce).

-The IWIB and the Interagency Work Group will expand the strategies outlined above, as well as, the key initiatives listed below to drive the coordination of program activity, improve the level of service to business and job seekers, increase efficiencies and eliminate duplication.
+The IWIB and the Interagency Work Group will expand the strategies outlined in Section III.a.2.A as well as the key initiatives listed below to drive the coordination of program activity, improve the level of service to business and job seekers, increase efficiencies and eliminate duplication.
 Illinois will continue with the strategy of coordinating regional planning meetings which included partner program staff from each Economic Development Region (EDR).
 The purpose of the initial regional meetings was to learn about each partner's program, review regional demographics and program data and learn to use a data-driven planning approach.
 These meetings served as the basis of Illinois' ten WIOA regional plans.
 Commerce, the Illinois Department of Employment Security (Employment Security), the Illinois Department of Human Services Division of Rehabilitation Services (DRS) and the Illinois Community College Board (ICCB) are all actively engaged in development of guidelines and the coordinated review process of the regional / local plans, Memorandums of Understanding (MOU), and budgets outlining the local infrastructure and shared costs.